 Once a product is released to the market, users get a solution that meets their expectations and gives them an enjoyable and hassle-free experience.
 But to make it true, first the real magic happens in the design studio where UX researchers and designers work together to create the final version of an application or website.
 To do so, they need professional UX/UI tools!
 And today, we’ll tell you a bit more about them!

 So if you’re looking for the best tools that will come in handy at every stage of creating user-centered product solutions – whether it’s research, user testing, interface design, prototyping, wireframing or team collaboration – we’ve got you covered!
-Here are 12 top UX/UI tools we use at Miquido.
+Here are 12 top UX/UI tools that have taken the design market by storm.
 Let’s dive right in!

 If UI design is your thing, you’ve definitely heard of Sketch more than once.
 It’s without a doubt one of the most popular tools for creating high-fidelity interfaces or prototyping.
 Before Sketch entered the game to become one of the designers’ most beloved tools, a vast majority of them were building user interfaces with Illustrator or Corel.
 Times have changed and today UI designers have dedicated tools to create interfaces.
 And Sketch is definitely one of the leaders!